trompamusic/ce-data-import/README.md

 ## Running the application

 To import data from Muziekweb into the Trompa CE start the import-mw.py script with the nescessary parameters.
-For example to import an artist identified by the Muziekweb identifier 'M00000238467':

-    python import-mw.py -a M00000238467

-To import album information use:

-    python import-mw.py -r JK90000

-To import a single track use:
+For example To import a single track use:

     python import-mw.py -t JK136417-0003